Drug & Alcohol Rehab, Detox & Treatment Resources

 New York is in the stranglehold of an opioid epidemic.
-There were 1,300 overdoses in 2016, and a full 80% of those were attributed to opioids.
-Of those, 90% involved Fentanyl, a powerful pain reliever prescribed to cancer sufferers.
+There were 1,300 overdoses in 2016, and a full 80 percent of those were attributed to opioids.
+Of those, 90 percent involved fentanyl, a powerful pain reliever prescribed to cancer sufferers.

 With addiction and overdose rates so high, many families may find themselves with a loved one fighting the disease of substance abuse.
 They can take hope in the fact that there is help available for both themselves and the loved one battling this sickness.
 There are professionals in the field who have trained their entire lives to support those undergoing addiction.

-Drug and Alcohol Rehabilitation Centers in Astoria, New York
+Alcohol & Drug Rehab Centers in Astoria, New York

 Going from misusing drugs and alcohol to total sobriety is not a thing easily done.
 Recovery from this illness must take place on multiple levels: physical, psychological and personal.
 Many drug and alcohol recovery facilities provide this kind of support.
 Drug and alcohol recovery treatment programs are typically offered at three different levels.